Fruitifictionary/24Photos/README.md

 # 24Photos
 A collaborative project between Ollie and me
+Meant to display information about airplanes in ATC24 Inspired off of JetPhotos